kkroening/nucleus/doc/install.md

 System Preferences => Trackpad => More Gestures
 - Uncheck "Swipe between pages"
 - Uncheck "App Exposé"
+- Uncheck "Force Click and haptic feedback"
+    - (This disables the excruciatingly annoying Dictionary app from popping up when double-clicking to select text, and accidentally pressing slightly too hard to activate the Dictionary's _popup from hell_ functionality)
+- Uncheck "Look up \& data detectors"
+    - (This is also necessary for disabling the atrocious dictionary popup.
+Good riddance!)

 ### Set window management hotkey(s)